Generic Name: Doxorubicin (Conventional) (doks oh ROO bi sin con VEN sha nal)

 - This medicine may lower the ability of your bone marrow to make blood cells that your body needs.
 This can lead to needing a blood transfusion and very bad and sometimes deadly bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.

-- The risk of a very bad bone marrow problem and second cancer (type of leukemia) may be raised after treatment with this medicine.
+- The risk of a very bad bone marrow problem and second cancer (type of leukemia) may be raised after treatment with doxorubicin (conventional).
 Talk with the doctor.

 - This medicine may cause tissue damage if the drug leaks from the vein.
 Tell your nurse if you have any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your body.